 Are you experiencing pain after your ankle, hip, or knee revision surgery?
 The personal injury attorneys at Rosenfeld Injury Lawyers, LLC, are legal advocates for patients hurt by ExacTech implant systems and their defective medical devices.

 An ExacTech recall lawyer from our law firm will know how to get you the financial compensation you deserve.

-Contact our products liability attorneys at (888) 424-5757 (toll-free phone number) or use the contact form today for immediate legal advice and schedule a free consultation at our law firm.
+Call our defective medical device lawyers at (888) 424-5757 (toll-free phone number) or use the contact form today for immediate legal advice and schedule a free consultation related to your ExacTech lawsuit.

 All confidential or sensitive information you share with our legal team remains private through an attorney-client relationship.